Judge holds Rudy Giuliani in contempt of court for continued lies about Georgia election workers

 Giuliani, who testified in Liman’s Manhattan courtroom Jan.
 3, said he didn’t turn over everything because he believed the requests were overly broad, inappropriate or even a “trap” set by plaintiffs’ lawyers.

-Giuliani, 80, said in a court filing that he will attend Friday’s hearing before Howell despite having travel-related concerns about his health and safety.
-He said he gets death threats and has been told to be careful about traveling.
+Giuliani, 80, had tried to get out of appearing in person Friday, telling the judge he gets death threats and has been told to be careful about traveling.
+But he withdrew his request to appear virtually after the judge ordered him to explain whether he has traveled from his Florida home within the last month.

-“I had hoped the Court would understand and accommodate my needs.
-However, it appears I was mistaken,” he said in the filing.

-On the witness stand, Moss and Freeman described fearing for their lives after becoming the target of a false conspiracy theory that Giuliani and other Republicans spread as they tried to keep Trump in power after he lost the 2020 election to Democrat Joe Biden.
+On the witness stand at the defamation trial, Moss and Freeman described fearing for their lives after becoming the target of a false conspiracy theory that Giuliani and other Republicans spread as they tried to keep Trump in power after he lost the 2020 election to Democrat Joe Biden.
 Moss told jurors she tried to change her appearance, seldom leaves her home and suffers from panic attacks.

-“Money will never solve all my problems,” Freeman told reporters after the jury’s verdict.
-“I can never move back into the house that I call home.
-I will always have to be careful about where I go and who I choose to share my name with.
-I miss my home.
-I miss my neighbors, and I miss my name.”
+Giuliani has pleaded not guilty to nine felony charges in the Arizona case alleging he spread false claims of election fraud there after the 2020 election.

+He was separately charged in Georgia along with Trump and other allies of the former president accused of trying to overturn his 2020 election loss in the state.
+The future of the Georgia case is unclear after an appeals court said Fulton County District Attorney Fani Willis and her office could not continue to prosecute it because of an “appearance of impropriety” created by a romantic relationship she had with a special prosecutor she hired to lead the case.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.